Skip to main content

-Why Buy an Energy Efficient Heat Pump?
+Why Buy an Energy-Efficient Heat Pump?

 If you use electricity to heat your home, consider installing an energy-efficient heat pump system.
 Heat pumps are the most efficient form of electric heating in mild and moderate climates, providing two to three times more heating than the equivalent amount of energy they consume in electricity.
 A heat pump can save as much as 30% to 40% of the electricity you use for heating.